 Scubanomics is Conducting a Study on the “Economics” of Being a Dive Instructor

-Survey for scuba diving and freediving instructors, instructor trainer, and course directors
+Survey for scuba diving instructors, instructor trainers, and course directors — active or retired.

-Scubanomics is seeking dive instructors* to participate in the first-ever dive industry survey on the “economics” of being a dive instructor.
+Scubanomics and InDepth magazine are seeking dive instructors* to participate in the first-ever dive industry survey on the “economics” of being a dive instructor.

-(*) “Dive instructor” includes scuba diving and freediving, instructors, instructor trainers, and course directors.
+(*) “Dive instructor” includes scuba diving instructors, instructor trainers, and course directors.
 Active or non-active.

 Dive instructors are the gateway for water enthusiasts to discover and experience the underwater world.